pawel-dubiel/paweldubiel.com/_posts/2024-03-15-understanding-attention-mechanism-transformers.markdown

 To address these limitations, newer embedding techniques emerged, particularly subword embeddings.
 Models like GPT (Generative Pre-trained Transformer) and BERT (Bidirectional Encoder Representations from Transformers) adopted subword tokenization methods, such as Byte Pair Encoding (BPE) or WordPiece, which broke words into smaller subword units.

 Byte Pair Encoding (BPE) is a subword tokenization technique that allows the model to handle a large vocabulary efficiently.
 Instead of using fixed word-level embeddings like Word2Vec, GPT models learn embeddings for subword units.
+In essence BPE is a data compression algorithm [A New Algorithm for Data Compression](http://www.pennelynn.com/Documents/CUJ/HTML/94HTML/19940045.HTM)

 The process of creating initial embeddings in GPT models can be summarized as follows: